pyconau/2018.pycon-au.org/_pages/attend/tickets.md

 Event organisers may provide recordings of talks (audio and/or video) given at the event.
 This service is provided on a best-effort basis only.
 Any recordings will be released as and when they are ready, which may be some time after the conclusion of the event, and the recordings may be of varying quality.

 ### Discrimination and Anti-Social Behaviour
-PyCon AU and Linux Australia are proud to support diverse groups of people in IT, particularly women, and will not tolerate in any fashion any intimidation, harassment, and/or any abusive, discriminatory or derogatory behaviour by any attendees of the event and/or related events.
+PyCon AU and Linux Australia are proud to support diverse groups of people in IT and will not tolerate in any fashion any intimidation, harassment, and/or any abusive, discriminatory or derogatory behaviour by any attendees of the event and/or related events.

 Examples of these behaviours and measures the event organisers or Linux Australia may take are set out in the Code of Conduct.
 By registering for and attending PyCon AU 2018, you agree to this [Code of Conduct](/conduct)